tjuuljensen/ride-windows/README.md

 **A:** I run Linux on all of my primary PCs.
 This is just a hobby project. :-) But by all means - Submit a PR, create a feature request issue or drop me a message.
 It is likely that I do not know that something broke, and I will fix the features in the script once they are added.

 **Q:** Being a Linux user, why haven't you written the code in this repository to support multiple platforms, so it could run under Linux as well?
 **A:** Because it is a Windows bootstrap script.
-Everything is centered around Windows, so why should I write code that configure a Windows machine but runs under Linux?
+Everything is centered around Windows, so why bother writing code that configure a Windows machine but runs under Linux?
 Only reason that I can think of is, that I sometimes forget which platform I am on, and I write code for this repo on my Linux pc.
 When I test it in the built-in VS Code terminal, some of the functionality fails (because there is no BITS service on Linux).
 But hey - even I need to wake up sometimes.
-My Linux bootstrapper is written in bash.
+BTW: My Linux bootstrapper is written in bash.
 Go check it out here: https://github.com/tjuuljensen/ride-fedora.

 &nbsp;